Lampions/lampions/README.md

 relaying/forwarding leveraging the AWS infrastructure.
-The goal is to insulate a user's primary email address(es) from services they have signed up for by creating dedicated aliases and associated routes used to forward emails to private inboxes.
+The goal is to insulate a user's primary email address(es) from services they have signed up for by creating dedicated aliases and associated routes used to forward emails to personal inboxes.
 The advantage is that instead of having to manually opt-out of marketing emails, Lampions lets users deactivate a route and silently drop such emails.
 Moreover, if an alias suddenly starts receiving spam, it is easy to pinpoint